TeCSAR-UNCC/PoseLift/README.md

 ## Annotations and shoplifting labels:
 Each video in the PoseLift dataset is paired with a unique annotation file stored in the .pkl (pickle) format, resulting in a total of 153 annotation files.
 The naming of the files has the following pattern:

 <camera_number>_<video_number>.pkl
+Where camera_number refers to the specific camera that captured the video, and video_number serves as a unique identifier for each video recorded within the retail store.

-These files offer detailed frame-by-frame annotations, including Person ID, bounding box, and keypoints for each individual in the frame.
+Each file offer detailed frame-by-frame annotations, including Person ID, bounding box, and keypoints for each individual in the frame.
 The annotations are organized in a dictionary structure, with each key representing a specific frame number.
 For each frame, the annotation includes:
 - **Person ID**: A unique identifier for each individual detected in the frame.
 - **Bounding Box**: Defined in the XYWH format, where X and Y are the coordinates , W is the width, and H is the height of the bounding box.
 - **Keypoints**: Represented in the XYC format, where X and Y are the coordinates of key points, and C is the confidence score associated with the detection of each keypoint.

+The anomaly labels are provided in .npy format, with one label file for each video.
+The labeling follows the same naming pattern as the corresponding video file, ensuring easy mapping between the video and its labels.
+So,each label file contains a NumPy array of binary values (0s and 1s).
+The length of the array corresponds to the total number of frames in the respective video.
+A value of 0 indicates a "normal" frame, where no shoplifting behavior is detected.
+A value of 1 indicates an "anomalous" frame, where shoplifting behavior is identified based on the observed actions within that frame.

 ## Benchmarking